Inflectra/spira-documentation/docs/Spira_Administration_Guide/System Users.md

 should make sure that the user is not actively using the system to prevent any unsaved data being lost**.

-### Pending Requests
+## Pending Requests

-If you have enabled the ability for users to register for new SpiraPlan accounts themselves (see section 3.3.6 -- Security Settings), clicking on the "Pending Requests" administration option allows you to view a list of all the outstanding requests for new user accounts:
+If you have enabled the ability for users to [register for new SpiraPlan accounts themselves](../System/#security-settings), clicking on the "Pending Requests" administration option allows you to view a list of all the outstanding requests for new user accounts: